-Often our employees or prospective clients come to us, wondering why our figures don’t match the improbable 95% retention rates offered by some unscrupulous scheme providers – here’s why…
+Our employees or prospective clients often come to us, wondering why our figures don’t match the improbable 95% retention rates offered by some unscrupulous scheme providers – here’s why…

 All sorts of weird and wonderful schemes continue to emerge in an attempt to avoid tax.
-HM Revenue & Customs (HMRC) are continually pooling more resources to shut these down.
-The new Promoters of Tax Avoidance Schemes (POTAS) legislation grants HMRC even more powers to attack not only the users of the schemes but those who promote them too.
-It allows retrospective action and introduces new penalties for a person who has enabled another person or business to use a tax avoidance arrangement that is later defeated by HMRC.
+HM Revenue & Customs (HMRC) continually pool more resources to shut these down.
+The new Promoters of Tax Avoidance Schemes (POTAS) legislation grants HMRC even more powers to attack the users of the schemes and those who promote them.
+It allows retrospective action and introduces new penalties for a person who has enabled another person or business to use a tax avoidance arrangement later defeated by HMRC.

 A common move is to utilise loans to pay employees instead of salary.
 For example, an employer pays you £1,000, which would usually attract income tax, employees NI and employers NI.
 But instead, they pay you just £100 and put the remaining £900 (less their admin fees) into a trust for you.
 The trust gives you the £900 under a loan agreement, with the loan being an asset of the trust.